 Is Riot Games going to give FPS fans a Valorant Xbox or Valorant PS5 port in the future?
-Ever since Riot Games revealed its first-person tactical shooter, this has been one of the main questions on the lips of console gamers.
-Following its successful launch on PC, console fans have been waiting with bated breath for more information on a possible release date.
+Ever since Riot revealed it’s tactical shooter, this has been one of the main questions on the lips of console gamers.
+Following its successful launch on PC, Xbox and PlayStation owners have been waiting with bated breath for more information on a possible release date.

-While Riot Games has been focused on improving the game since its release, there might be some good news on the horizon for console gamers.
+While Riot Games has been focused on improving the competitive FPS game since its release, there might be some good news on the horizon for console gamers.
 That’s because Riot has entertained the possibility of porting the game to console at some point.
-With the power of next-gen consoles now in the hands of consumers, and the establishment of Valorant as a top tier competitive shooter, Valorant on PlayStation, Xbox, and Nintendo consoles might be closer than we first thought.
+With the power of next-gen consoles now in the hands of consumers, and the establishment of Valorant as a top tier competitive shooter, Valorant on PlayStation, Xbox, and even Nintendo consoles might be closer than we first thought.
 So without further ado, here is everything we know about a console version of Valorant so far.

 “If we feel we can deliver this experience on those platforms, we absolutely will,” she tells GameSpot.
 “But we really want Valorant to stand for a certain type of gameplay and a certain type of experience.

 “It’s not a no, for sure.”
 She later added if the team were to do it, the port would be delayed.

-Earlier during the PC’s closed beta, Valorant’s lead designer Trevor Romleski confirmed Riot was “open to exploring new opportunities for other platforms.”
+During the PC version’s closed beta, Valorant’s lead designer Trevor Romleski confirmed Riot was “open to exploring new opportunities for other platforms.”

 In June 2020, Felipe Romero, principal engineer, told Eurogamer that Riot believes “getting Valorant running at 120Hz on next-gen consoles is an achievable goal.”